Ray-B-Ouamba/SWEET-HAIR-SALON2/README.md

 * SASS

 ## OPTIMIZATIONS:

-* for each html page use a different background image.
+* Use a new background image for every HTML page.
-* Add if you want the place where your hair salon is located.
+* Include the address of your hair business if desired.
-* Add if you want where your story started
+* Include the beginning of your story if you'd like.
-* fixe the problem with your 3 buttons (our story; the team and meet us): It should redirectly to the page correspond when you click on it.
+* Address any issues with your three buttons (our story, the team, and meet us):
+  * When you click on it, it should take you to the corresponding page where you may check more details.

 ## LESSONS LEARNED:
 * Debuge code,